Packing Tips for Your Cruise Travel

 On a cruise, while clothing is not too strict, there are attires for different venues.

-- Bring casual and laid back clothes.
-These are perfect for exploring the ship, taking a stroll on the deck, and for when you need to disembark and explore a new destination.
+- Bring casual and laid-back clothes.
+These are perfect for exploring the ship, taking a stroll on the deck, and for when you need to disembark and exploring a new destination.
 Note that you can only wear your swimming attire at the pool deck and bring a cover-up for getting to and from the pool.
 Slippers may be used for breakfast and lunch.
+If your kids are coming along, you may want to check out some fun children clothes to bring with you for the trip.

 - Smart Casual and formal attire.
 For dinner, your attire would have to be either smart casual or formal, depending on if the dinner for the day requires a black-tie look.
 If you don’t need to wear evening dresses or suits, you can opt for just collared shirts, blazers, simple dresses, skirts, or pantsuits.